daleonpz/Research-Project/chapter2.md

 **Video Processing with OpenCV**
 Just like in the case of camera calibration, we use `OpenCV` and the submodule `aruco`  to capture video and process the frames in order to extract information from the visual markers.
-To estimate and detect the marker at the beginning  we should load the camera intrinsic parameters, saved in a YAML file,  and the Aruco dictionary, composed by 256 marker and a marker size of 6x6 bits [@opencv_library],  to memory.
+To estimate and detect the marker at the beginning  we should load the camera intrinsic parameters, saved in a YAML file,  and the Aruco dictionary, composed by 250 markers and a marker size of 6x6 bits [@opencv_library],  to memory.

 &nbsp;